Technology in the Food Industry

 Supply chain optimization – less waste and more transparency

-As long as food manufacturers are concerned with food safety regulations that have become more firm, they need to appear more transparent about the path of food in the supply chain.
-Here AI in food manufacturing helps to monitor every stage of this process: it makes predictions as to the price and inventory management and tracks the path of goods from where they are grown and, eventually, to the place where consumers get it, ensuring the transparency.
-A solution such as Symphony Retail AI enables us to estimate the demands for transportations, pricing and inventory not to get an abundance of goods that can turn into waste as a result.
+As long as food manufacturers are concerned with food safety regulations, they need to appear more transparent about the path of food in the supply chain.
+Here, AI in food manufacturing helps to monitor every stage of this process — it makes price and inventory management predictions and tracks the path of goods from where they are grown to the place where consumers receive it, ensuring transparency.
+A solution such as Symphony Retail AI enables us to estimate the demand for transportation, pricing, and inventory to avoid getting an abundance of goods that end up wasted.

 Sorting food: optical sorting solutions

-It is obvious that manufacturing a lot of goods demands big, complicated and intricately constructed mechanisms.
+It is obvious that manufacturing a lot of goods demands large, complicated, and intricately constructed mechanisms.
 The maintenance of such machines can be rather costly without predictive maintenance – figuring out the time-to-repair and cost-to-repair indicators through categorizing issues and making predictive alerts.
-Timely repairs can save up to 50% maintenance time and reduce the costs needed for it to almost 10%.
-To perform remote monitoring on complicated mechanisms you can make a Digital Twin of a machine that will show you the performance data on parameters and manufacturing processes and boost the throughput.
-Machine learning also allows identifying factors affecting the quality and causing flows in the manufacturing process with Root Cause Analysis (eliminating the problem in its very source).
+Timely repairs can save up to 50% maintenance time and reduce the costs needed for it by almost 10%.
+To perform remote monitoring on complicated mechanisms, you can make a Digital Twin of a machine that will show you the performance data on parameters and manufacturing processes and boost the throughput.
+Machine Learning also allows the identifications of factors that affect the quality of the manufacturing process with Root Cause Analysis (eliminating the problem at its very source).
 With condition monitoring, you are able to monitor the equipment’s health in real-time to reach high overall equipment effectiveness (OEE).

 Data Science in the Food Industry

 The food industry is filled with big brands and highly successful restaurants.
-It’s easy to get lost among the competitors, which makes it a less attractive market for new businesses.
-However, there are some ways that can help you stay ahead of the competition.
+It’s easy to get lost among the competition, which makes it a less attractive market for new businesses.
+However, there are some ways that you can stay ahead of the competition.
 One of those ways is technology, so let’s find out how Data Science in the Food Industry can benefit you.

-Gobble is a service, aimed at providing young families with fresh 10-minutes dinner kits.
-They have over 1000 regular customers, with changing tastes and menu choices.
-The company is relying heavily on data science to predict the demand, managing correctly the acquisition of supplies.
-Basically, Gobble is connecting information on current food preferences in their menus, customer behavior and purchasing history to their production.
-This is a very exciting, demand-driven example of data science in the food industry, that could become the blueprint for similar businesses.
+Gobble is a service, aimed at providing young families with fresh 10-minute dinner kits.
+They have over 1,000 regular customers, with changing tastes and menu choices.
+The company is relying heavily on data science to predict demand and correctly manage correctly the acquisition of supplies.
+Basically, Gobble is connecting information on current food preferences in their menus, customer behavior, and purchasing history to their production.
+This is a very exciting, demand-driven example of data science in the food industry that could become the blueprint for similar businesses.

 Introducing new recipes

 The number of ways we can combine ingredients in recipes is limitless.
-Adding to that the fact that you can cook those ingredients in multiple ways, making cooking dishes an area for endless possibilities.
+Adding the fact that you can cook those ingredients in multiple ways, makes cooking dishes an area of endless possibilities.
 Today we have huge online databases for recipes, which allows the analysis of ingredients in different cuisines.
 Researchers are able to determine what similarities particular cuisines are sharing.
-For example, Western European and North American dishes are based on ingredients that contain similar flavor compounds, which Southern European and East Asian dishes tend to avoid.
+For example, Western European and North American dishes are based on ingredients that contain similar flavor compounds that Southern European and East Asian dishes tend to avoid.

-As a result of all of this, scientists can determine which food components drive taste and make a dish popular in certain regions.
-This fundamental understanding also allows intelligent algorithms to advise chefs with new ingredient combinations, which will ultimately result in the variety of menu offerings.
+As a result, scientists can determine which food components drive taste and make a dish popular in certain regions.
+This fundamental understanding also allows intelligent algorithms to advise chefs of new ingredient combinations, which will ultimately result in a wider variety of menu offerings.

 Reinventing Food Delivery

 Every online food ordering platform contains a huge amount of information on ordering patterns and client preferences.
-The Machine Learning algorithms can help with effective, cost and time-efficient dispatching of drivers for food delivery.
-Data Science in this industry is still nascent, but it can already provide companies some valid chances for market domination.
+Machine Learning algorithms can help facilitate more effective, cost-efficient, and time-efficient dispatching of drivers for food delivery.
+Data Science in this industry is still nascent, but it is already providing companies some valid chances for market domination.
 And we can hopefully get the food we want fast and delicious!

 Analytical solutions for a better customer experience

-Currently, there are several applications in the foodservice space that may help to foresee visitor traffic on different seasons and events, food orders and relevant inventory needs to predict the number of orders for a certain period/date.
-Such applications and solutions collect previous data to engage customers more through examining their habits and preferences: it brings more repeat visits and orders in the result.
-These are Cloud Big Data solutions, restaurant management platforms to make the paying process easier, applications that allow connecting and pre-order a table in advance.
+Currently, there are several applications in the food service space that may help predict visitor traffic, food orders, and relevant inventory needs to predict the number of orders needed for a certain period/date.
+Such applications and solutions collect previous data to engage customers more through examining their habits and preferences: it brings more repeat visits and orders as a result.
+These are Cloud Big Data solutions, restaurant management platforms to make the paying process easier, and applications that allow connecting and pre-ordering a table in advance.

-Once you have defined what to produce, the next step is to make the best online service system for your Food Beverage business for people who discovered your existence through the Internet or decided to examine your menu/order takeaway online.
-Say, it will be an online site that gives the best recommendations/makes the order process really quick or a mobile application with a convenient and smart AI foods system.
-E-commerce is getting more popular in the digital world so it is a bad thing to forget the promotion of your goods on the Internet.
-Automated customer service and customer segmentation can significantly increase the accuracy and efficiency of administrative functions such as creating reports, placing orders, dispatching crews, formulating new tasks and etc.
+Once you have defined what to produce, the next step is to make the best online service system for your food and beverage business for people who have discovered your existence through the Internet or decided to examine your menu online.
+Perhaps it will be an online site that gives the best recommendations and makes the order process really fast or it will be a mobile application with a convenient and smart AI foods system.
+E-commerce is getting more popular in the digital world, so it is a bad thing to forget the promotion of your goods on the Internet.
+Automated customer service and customer segmentation can significantly increase the accuracy and efficiency of administrative functions such as creating reports, placing orders, dispatching crews, and formulating new tasks.

-Restaurants, cafes, and bars are also dependent on their ratings and feedback on the Internet.
-Nowadays many customers get to know about their existence through Google maps/searches.
-In these cases, an AI in foodservice solution offers to unite the data from various food delivery programs to give the user a hint for a café or a restaurant that might appeal to his tastes and be relevant to the location.
-There are also AI agents that notify clients about any sales and events in their favorite restaurants via their most used platforms like Twitter or Slack.
+Restaurants, cafes, and bars depend on their ratings and feedback on the Internet.
+Nowadays, many customers get to know about their existence through Google Maps/searches.
+In these cases, an AI in food service solution offers to unite the data from various food delivery programs to give the user a hint for a café or a restaurant that might appeal to his tastes and is relevant to his location.
+There are also AI agents that notify clients about any sales and events in their favorite restaurants via their favorite platforms such as Twitter or Slack.

-As people begin to prefer voice search over typing anything into the Google address (around 27% of the population), voice commerce seems to gain more significance.
-Restaurants can create tools such as Amazon Alexa to allow their customers to make an immediate order without even an ordinary “click”.
-In such a way you can place orders quickly and hands-free.
+As people begin to prefer voice searching over typing anything into Google (around 27% of the population), voice commerce is gaining more significance.
+Restaurants can utilize tools such as Amazon Alexa to allow their customers to make an immediate order without even an ordinary “click.”
+In this method, you can place orders quickly and hands-free.

-Self-serving (point-of-sell systems) are being massively taken up by restaurants as long as they enable customers to control the ordering process, carefully examining their choice, sometimes even checking the number of flavors and spices put into the dish.
-It is believed that this technology should be available for all size restaurant businesses, not only for big ones.
-Applications and terminals allowing to make a self-order reduce customer wait time, make orders more accurate and increases customer experience, being highly engaging.
+Self-service (point-of-sale systems) that enable customers to control the ordering process, carefully examining their choices, and sometimes even check the number of flavors and spices in a dish are being widely adopted by restaurants.
+It is believed that this technology should be available for all sizes of restaurants, not only for big ones.
+Applications and terminals for self-service ordering reduce customer wait times, make orders more accurate, and improves the quality of the customer experience.

-Some of the most complicated and brightest AI-based solutions like robotics have popped up recently, but are only a privilege for big food businesses and fabrics, still unavailable for small-to-medium.
-These are drones to deliver orders or robotic hands that can manage many processes in food manufacturing and even cooking.
-However, these devices can get popular due to the exponential rise of human talent wages and can save more costs in a long-term run.
-The International chain of convenience stores 7-Eleven already uses drones and street boots in its delivery service while Walmart claims that it will soon use drones in warehouses.
-Another curious robotics implementation is the “Flippy” robot which actually consists of two mechanical hands, able to take and turn over fried burger patties and put them into buns along with other ingredients for burgers.
+Some of the most complicated and brightest AI-based solutions like robotics have popped up recently, but are only a privilege affordable for large food businesses.
+These innovations include drones to deliver orders and robotic hands that can manage many processes in food manufacturing and even cooking.
+However, these devices can become more popular due to the exponential rise of the wages for human workers; thus, robotics can save restaurants more money in the long run.
+The international chain of convenience stores 7-Eleven already uses drones and street bots in its delivery service, while Walmart claims that it will soon use drones in warehouses.
+Another curious robotics implementation is the “Flippy” robot, which actually consists of two mechanical hands that are able to take and turn over fried burger patties and put them into buns along with the other ingredients needed to make burgers.

-The food and service quality is very important but in the long term, restaurant sales prediction is just as valuable.
+Food and service quality are very important but in the long term, restaurant sales prediction is just as valuable.
 Knowing what to expect, a restaurant owner can make viable plans for future operations.
 What if you need to create a sales forecast for the next five months?
 Even finding the most fitting algorithm to do that could take time and effort.
-Imagine just feeding data to your website or app and get your sales prediction.
-Today Machine Learning technology allows you to find the best algorithm for your particular case and deploy it wherever you want.
-With the right AI development team you can easily achieve that!
+Imagine just feeding data to your website or app and getting your sales prediction.
+Today’s Machine Learning technology allows you to find the best algorithm for your particular case and deploy it wherever you want.
+With the right AI development team, you can easily achieve that!

 Artificial Intelligence is closer to your kitchen than you think.
 IBM introduced Chef Watson, an AI-enabled digital culinary research assistant.
-The Chef has access to the database of flavor profiles and various recipe ratios, helping to create fresh dish combinations like a pro with tech knowledge.
-Just choose the ingredients you like in the program, pick the style of cooking and look at the combinations the algorithm will present to you.
-Watson simulates the preferences of the chef and provides instruction.
-Machine Learning, in this case, provides real chefs the opportunity to step out of their usual cooking routines and get the ideas that will lead to cooking something unique.
-This assistant is using a quantitative cooking methodology and is able to analyze a user’s taste preferences and suggesting ingredients.
-Combined with a user-friendly interface this makes Chef Watson a really cool example of AI in culinary, and there will be plenty of solutions like this in the future.
+The chef has access to a database of flavor profiles and various recipe ratios, helping create fresh dish combinations like a pro with tech knowledge.
+Just choose the ingredients you like in the program, pick the style of cooking, and look at the combinations the algorithm presents to you.
+Watson simulates the preferences of the chef and provides instructions.
+Machine Learning, in this case, provides real chefs the opportunity to step out of their usual cooking routines and get ideas that will lead to cooking something unique.
+This assistant uses a quantitative cooking methodology and is able to analyze a user’s taste preferences and suggest ingredients.
+Also, it has a user-friendly interface.
+Chef Watson is a really cool example of AI in culinary, and there will be plenty of solutions like this in the future.

 Machine Learning is a perfect technology for planning more efficient delivery routes and logistics strategies.
-Every delivery agent can get optimization that will ensure the best routes for them, providing constant orders and planned break time.
+Every delivery agent can get optimization that will ensure the best routes for them, providing constant orders and planned break times.
 Speaking of ML in food delivery, artificial intelligence is definitely increasing the scale for possible data analysis.
-With modern algorithms, the analysis could be performed much quicker.
-Methodologies and strategies for the entire companies could change faster, resulting in advantages against competitors.
+With modern algorithms, analyses could be performed much faster.
+Methodologies and strategies for entire companies could change faster, resulting in advantages against competitors.